 Learn about basic personal finances

 As with any career, start thinking about your budget, your credit, and your savings as soon as you get your first steady paycheck.
 Students can put themselves in a great position for the future by learning about balancing personal finances before graduation, but putting it to practice is likely the hardest part.

 Professional Organization Resources

 Build a relationship with dental hygiene-specific associations early and continue network building, even after landing your first job.
 You never know when an opportunity may come up, or when you will be able to lend a hand with an exciting dental research project.

 The American Dental Association, American Dental Hygienists' Association or National Dental Hygienists' Association offer members outstanding benefits.
 In addition to growing a network, you can also get information on continuing education opportunities and advancements in the field.

-The International Federation of Dental Hygienists is a non-profit that unites people from all over the world in their promotion of dental health.
+The International Federation of Dental Hygienists is a nonprofit that unites people from all over the world in their promotion of dental health.

 Continuing education can get you on a great path toward career advancement in dental hygiene.
-Stay updated on learning opportunities and stay current on dental industry developments to continue to challenge yourself within your field.
+Stay updated on learning opportunities and current dental industry developments to continue to challenge yourself within your field.

 Support your dental community peers and allow them to support you.
 If you have ideas about the betterment of the profession or seek to branch out in the dental hygiene field, you will need a diverse network of knowledgeable professionals.

-An easy to use search tool from the ADA that provides information for local dental societies by state.
+Try your hand at an easy-to-use search tool from the ADA that provides information for local dental societies by state.